dsheiko/ng-template/README.md

 </form>
 ```

-`NgTemplate` synchronizes the template with the passed state.
+`ngTemplate` synchronizes the template with the passed state.
 Let's say we have the template HTML within a DOM element,
 so we initialize the template like `let template = new NgTemplate( el );`.
 Alternatively we can populate
 the bounding element with the template from the passed string: `let template = new NgTemplate( el, '<i data-ng-if="foo">Hello!</i>' );`
 <br /><br />As soon as we have `template` object we can sync it to a specified scope.
 E.g. `template.sync({ foo: true });` makes